Cube-OS/cubeOS/docs/contributing/testing.rst

 The testing of software is an essential part of developing a high-quality code base and ensuring that functionality remains intact as changes are introduced.

-This document details the testing standards and guidelines in place around KubOS.
+This document details the testing standards and guidelines in place around CubeOS.

 Standards
 ---------

-All software modules in the Kubos repo are expected to have some level of testing in place.
+All software modules in the CubeOS repo are expected to have some level of testing in place.
 The appropriate level of testing will vary from module to module.

 Libraries and APIs should have unit tests for private functionality and integration tests for public interfaces when possible.